samrudovsky/religious-exploration-nlp/README.md

 ---
 ### Results

-For most people, the results are intuitive.
+For many people, the results are presumably intuitive.
 For me, a religious neophyte, I found them fascinating!
 1) The afterlife was a strong theme throughout each religious text (though addressed in distinct ways, particularly in Buddhist literature).

 2) The notion of sacrifice, condemnation, and the "nature of reality" permeated each text.